rocketRobin/myrmec/README.md

 	PDB file head not support: 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00

 this format has offset 11,so not support.

+## Road Map

+1. Next major vertion I will add the support of file format that contains offset or contains arbitrary value.